-Before you upgrade to the latest release, you must remove v2_auditable_events_recording_enabled: true from runtime_env.yml.
-Otherwise, the upgrade does not succeed.
+Before you upgrade to the latest release, you must remove v2_audita-ble_events_recording_enabled:true from runtime_env.yml.
+Otherwise, the upgrade will not succeed.

-Removing this preview parameter does not affect the collection of "organization events" records, which continue to be recorded.
+Removing this preview parameter does not affect the ongoing recording of "organization events" records.

 To remove the Events preview setting: